 - Florida’s major traffic laws

 Defensive Driving for Car Insurance Discounts in Texas

-Driver improvement courses aren't just for people with tickets.
-In fact, all drivers can benefit from enrolling in the basic driver improvement course, especially if it's been a while since you first learned to drive.
-A basic driver improvement course can improve your driving skills with safe driving knowledge, and can even help you prevent accidents and traffic citations.
-Drivers who enroll in a Florida driver improvement course may be eligible for a car insurance premium discount at the discretion of the insurance company.
+Driver improvement courses aren’t just for people with tickets.
+In fact, all drivers can benefit from enrolling in the basic driver improvement course, especially if it’s been a while since you first learned to drive.
+A basic driver improvement course can improve your driving skills with safe driving knowledge and help prevent accidents and traffic citations.
+Drivers who enroll in a Florida driver improvement course may be eligible for a car insurance premium discount at the insurance company’s discretion.

 Florida Defensive Driving Insurance Discounts

-In Florida, most insurance companies offer drivers a discount on liability insurance premiums for completing the basic driver improvement course.
-The discount varies, and depends on the policies of the individual insurance company.
-This course is four hours long, and includes instruction on safe driving in the state of Florida.
+Most insurance companies offer drivers a discount on liability insurance premiums for completing the basic driver improvement course in Florida.
+The discount varies and depends on the policies of the individual insurance company.
+This course is four hours long and includes instruction on safe driving in the state of Florida.

 Florida Defensive Driving Insurance Discount Eligibility

 All Florida drivers are eligible to receive car insurance discounts for completing a driver improvement course without a ticket.
-However, it is important to note that most car insurance companies will only offer discounts on premiums to new teenage drivers, or mature drivers over the age of 55.
-Before deciding to enroll in a basic driver improvement course for an insurance discount, it's important that you contact your insurance company to verify your eligibility and the amount of discount you may receive for completing the course.
+However, it is important to note that most car insurance companies will only offer discounts on premiums to new teenage drivers or mature drivers over 55.
+Before deciding to enroll in a basic driver improvement course for an insurance discount, you must contact your insurance company to verify your eligibility and the amount of discount you may receive for completing the course.

 Insurance Defensive Driving Courses Available in Florida